dumians/llm-stack-overview/README.md

 detectability.

 Why LMMs hallucinate?
 * The training dataset used to train the LLM may include fictional content, as well as content that is subjective like opinions and beliefs.
 * LLMs are not generally optimized to say “I don’t know” when they don’t have enough information.
-Therefore, when the LLM has no answer, it generates whatever is the most probable response.
-But note that “most probable” does not necessarily mean “true”, and when this misalignment happens a hallucination is the end result.
+When the LLM has no answer, it generates whatever is the most probable response.
 * Prompts which are logically incorrect or messy or even in any way uncommon may significantly flatten token probability distribution and lead to hallucination.